ronalde/best-served-local/README.md

   font files, which it by default does.

 **`-x`** or **`--skip-local`**
-: Prevents the inclusion of the 'local()' references in the `src` attribute.
-The reason some people might want that is to prevent erronous versions of locally installed fonts to be used by the browser, instead of the ones served by your webserver.
+: Prevents the inclusion of the `local()` references in the `src` attribute.
+Although the use of such references to fonts installed on the browsers' system saves downloading them at page load, they might differ from the versions served by your webserver.
+Skipping such references makes sure the browser gets what you want them to get.

 **`-f FORMATSPECS`** or **`--formats FORMATSPECS`**
 : `FORMATSPECS` define the font file formats to use.
 It should be